RebRut03/bikesharing/README.md

    ![Customer_TripDuration](images/Customer_TripDuration.PNG)

-  - **Trip Duration by Gender -** The peak trip duration for males was 5 mintues with 108,087 riders.
+  - **Trip Duration by Gender -** The peak trip duration for males was 5 minutes with 108,087 riders.
 The peak trip duration for females was 6 minutes with 34,151 riders.

    ![Gender_TripDuration](images/Gender_TripDuration.PNG)